9/7/17–Middle Georgia Regional Libraries Provide Comfort & Entertainment for Hurricane Evacuees

 The Middle Georgia Regional Library will be hosting a furniture sale at West Bibb Library July 17 from 9 a.m. to 1 p.m.

 Buyers will be able to look through the inventory on July 17.
 They will then submit bids stating the item they want and the bid they are placing on it.
-All bids must be submitted in a seal envelope to Jennifer Lautzenheiser at P.O.
+All bids must be submitted in a sealed envelope to Jennifer Lautzenheiser at P.O.
 Box 6334, Macon, GA 31208 or by personal delivery to the administrative offices at Washington Memorial Library on the 3rd floor by July 19 by noon.
-Bids may also be sent via email to email@example.com with subject line “Library Furniture Bid”.
+Bids may also be sent via email to firstname.lastname@example.org with subject line “Library Furniture Bid”.

 Successful bidders will be notified no later than July 21.
 All furniture must be picked up at the buyer’s expense between July 24 and July 17 at 3 p.m.
 All furniture not picked up will be removed at the discretion of Middle Georgia Regional Library.
 All items are sold as is with no guarantee.